dortania/OpenCore-Install-Guide/ktext.md

 ## SSDTs

 So you see all those SSDTs in the AcpiSamples folder and wonder whether you need any of them.
 Well, we'll be going over a couple to see whether you need them.
-Do note you'll need to compile these SSDTs with [MaciASL](https://github.com/acidanthera/MaciASL/releases) and please read them before compiling.
+Do note you'll need to compile these SSDTs yourself and please read them before compiling.
 Some require you to adjust them for your specific system\(ie: EC0 to H\_EC for SSDT-EC-USBX\).
 These files will go in your ACPI folder in your EFI

-**If you're unsure which you need, the specific ones for each platform are mentioned in ACPI section for your CPU's config guide and info on making these files can be found in the [Getting started with ACPI](/extras/acpi.md)**
+**If you're unsure which you need or how to compile, the specific ones for each platform are mentioned in ACPI section for your CPU's config guide and info on making these files can be found in the [Getting started with ACPI](/extras/acpi.md)**

 * [SSDT-AWAC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-AWAC.dsl)
    * This is the [300 series RTC patch](https://www.hackintosh-forum.de/forum/thread/39846-asrock-z390-taichi-ultimate/?pageNo=2), needed for most Z390 systems though newer BIOS revisions are starting to push this to all 300 series boards including Z370.
 This forces the legacy RTC clock on as macOS can't communicate with AWAC yet